 Plus, and more importantly, when you use both you double the webbing which prevents it from stretching as intended during a crash.
 This lack of stretch takes the crash energy that the webbing is meant to absorb and transfers it to the plastic shell of the car seat.
 The child restraint is meant to have some give (less than 1″ movement at the belt path).
 The straps are meant to have some stretch.
 And, during a crash, this is what absorbs crash energy, reducing the amount of energy the child is exposed to.

 You always had the option of installing the car seat using the seat belt.
 When LATCH was released a lot of parents thought it was safer; it’s not.
 Many thought it would be easier to use; statistics show, it’s not.
 For many, LATCH weight limits just make something already confusing even more so.
 And that may be.

 LATCH Weight Limits

-By Amie Durocher, Creative Director at Safe Ride 4 Kids and CPS Tech since 2004
+By Amie Durocher, Creative Director at Safe Ride 4 Kids and certified CPS Tech since 2004

 Copyright 2022 Safe Ride 4 Kids.
 All rights reserved.
 You may not publish, broadcast, rewrite or redistribute this material without permission.
 You are welcome to link to Safe Ride 4 Kids or share on social media.

 We originally published this post in August 2019.
 We updated the article for accuracy and comprehensiveness.